What Is UI Design? Definition, Tips, Best Practices

 |Definition

 Additional types of UI design include touchscreen user interface and form-based user interface.
-Touchscreen user interfaces are GUIs that use touchscreen technology rather than a mouse or stylus.
-Form-based user interfaces use text boxes, checkboxes, and other informational components to enable users to fill out electronic forms.
+Touchscreen user interfaces are GUIs tjat use touchscreen technology to let you swipe or click rather than needing to use a mouse or stylus.
+Form-based user interfaces use text boxes, checkboxes, and other informational components.
+They enable users to fill out electronic forms.

-Great UI design goes unnoticed.
-Simplicity, familiarity, and consistency are a few essential principles for a UI designer to keep in mind.
+Invisibility is a staple of great UI design—great UI goes unnoticed.
+Simplicity, familiarity, and consistency are a few of the most important principles for a UI designer to keep in mind.
 Consider the following UI design tips from industry experts like Apple and Google.

 Format content to fit the screen of the intended device.
 Users should not need to zoom or scroll horizontally to view the entirety of a page’s content.

-Ensure adequate contrast between the background and page elements like text to increase legibility.
+Ensure background and page elements like text have adequate contrast to increase legibility.

-Alignment doesn’t just apply to text.
-Buttons and images must also align properly to demonstrate relevance and relativity to users.

 High image resolution is essential for all image assets.